interbit/docs-interbit/examples/simple-platform/run.md

     npm i
     source secrets/platform-deploy.sh
     cd packages/platform-deploy
+    npm run build:dev
     npm start
     ```

     Our package script runs a post-install step which builds all of the
 modules in the Interbit repository.
-The build step for `platform-deploy`
+The `build:dev` step for `platform-deploy`
 creates a new manifest file using the newly-generated keys and hashed covenant
 files.
 The build step also updates the chain IDs for the other modules,
 including `app-account` and `interbit-template`.